slerman12/SweepsAndPlots/README.md

 A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers.

-## Setup
+## 5 setup steps

-5 steps: most of them involve just getting this repo under your GitHub account.
+Most of them involve just getting this repo under your GitHub account.

 **Step 1.** Make this repo into a personal GitHub repo under your GitHub account.